 Heroin side effects have a devastating impact on the human body.
 In addition, there are wide-reaching medical and social impacts.
 The use of heroin rose in the United States over the past decade, coinciding with an increase in people abusing prescription opioid drugs like Vicodin and OxyContin.
 Because it is easier to acquire and lower cost, some switch to heroin.

-Call 844.334.4727 to speak with someone from Springfield Wellness Center’s experienced team about dealing with heroin side effects and how our drug detox center can help.
+Call 844.334.4727 to speak with someone from Springfield Wellness Center’s experienced team about dealing with heroin side effects and how NAD for heroin addiction treatment can help.

 What Are the Short-Term Side Effects of Heroin?